yjyao/recap/README.md

 stolen from [todo.txt](https://github.com/todotxt/todo.txt) and has no effects on the tool (the tool will not recognize or do anything with the project tags).

-A note can also contain hidden parts for self-examination purposes.
+A note can also contain hidden text for self-examination purposes.
 This can be useful for study notes like answers to a question (think of flash cards).
 Hidden text is surrounded with a pair of curly braces.